THUDM/CogKit/docs/04-Finetune/02-Quick Start.md

 ### Merge Checkpoint

-After fine-tuning, you need to use the `merge.py` script provided in the `quickstart/tools/converters` directory to merge the distributed checkpoint weights into a single checkpoint (**except for QLoRA fine-tuning**).
+After fine-tuning, you need to use the `merge.py` script to merge the distributed checkpoint weights into a single checkpoint (**except for QLoRA fine-tuning**).
+The script can be found in the `quickstart/tools/converters` directory.
 For example:

 ```bash
 cd quickstart/tools/converters